jwilam/Syllogiser/README.md

 - Minimum screen width: 320px (mobile-friendly)

 ## 🤝 Contributing
 Contributions are welcome and appreciated!

-Please read the guidelines below before contributing.
+### Support the Project
+If you find Syllogiser useful:

+- Star the repository on GitHub
+- Share it with colleagues and students
+- Cite it in your publications
+- Report bugs and suggest improvements

 ### Ways to Contribute
 - Report Bugs: Open an issue describing the bug, steps to reproduce, and expected behavior